rtulpa/rtulpa/README.md

 <h1 align="center">Hi 👋, I'm Rita</h1>
 <h3 align="center">Eager to make kick-ass interfaces ✨</h3>

-🌱 I’m currently learning **Full-Stack Web Development with a focus on Front-End**
+🌱 I’ve recently graduated from a **Full-Stack Web Development at Le Wagon Coding Bootcamp**

 👯 I’m looking to collaborate on **some new projects for my portfolio**